October 2020 – update

 This communal project will build a physical feature in the landscape, which will be a message of hope and a call to action for the future of our biosphere, and a call for the right governmental policies to protect and restore our climate and wildlife.

-It stands for continuity in the landscape, through millennia and through geological epochs, represented by local bronze age burial chambers along the Cotswold edge.
+- continuity in the landscape, through millennia and through geological epochs, represented by local bronze age burial chambers along the Cotswold edge.

-By making it, we assert that life in all its biodiversity must be allowed to continue in a healthy way into the future as it has done so in the past, which means restoring the damaged ecosystems of our planet.
+- life in all its biodiversity which must be allowed to continue in a healthy way into the future as it has done so in the past, which means restoring the damaged ecosystems of our planet.

-Let’s keep our carbon footprint down and look after our bodies, as we make the structure and bring stone by hand!
+Let’s keep our carbon footprint down and look after our bodies, as we make the structure and bring stone by hand.
 Using a sack truck keeps the weight low so you do not not have to lift.
-Mind your back!